When to Stop Feeding Baby Formula: A Guide for Parents

 - Provides optimal nutrition for infants

-- It contains antibodies that help protect against infections
+- Contains antibodies that help protect against infections

-- It helps reduce the risk of Sudden Infant Death Syndrome (SIDS)
+- Helps reduce the risk of Sudden Infant Death Syndrome (SIDS)

 - Promotes brain development